 - Hosting the Medford Concert Series working with the Medford Chamber of Commerce and Medford Taxpayers and Civic Association

-Rob chairs the Government Operations, Personnel, Information Technology and Housing Committee as well as the Budget & Finance Committee; is vice-chair of the Public Safety Committee; and serves on the Public Works, Transportation and Energy, Education and Human Services, and Ways and Means.
+Prior to becoming Presiding Officer, Legislator Calarco chaired the Government Operations, Personnel, Information Technology and Housing Committee as well as the Budget & Finance Committee; was vice-chair of the Public Safety Committee; and served on the Public Works, Transportation and Energy, Education and Human Services, and Ways and Means committees.

 After earning a Bachelor’s Degree in Political Science at Dowling College he went on to earn his Master’s Degree in Public Administration from SUNY Stony Brook at night while working full time.

-Rob lives in Patchogue Village with his wife, Laura and his daughter, Alma Rosa and his two sons, Patrick and Bodhi.
-They share their home with their dog, Buck.
+Legislator Calarco lives in Patchogue Village with his wife, Laura, his daughter, Alma Rosa, and his two sons, Patrick and Bodhi.
 They enjoy walking to the parks and caring for their vegetable garden.

-Rob grew up in Auburn, New York.
-As the middle son of a first-generation Italian-American employed as a firefighter and a stay-at-home mom who helped support her family as a seamstress; Rob watched his family struggle to make ends meet and contributed to the household with whatever small jobs he could obtain.
+Legislator Calarco grew up in Auburn, New York.
+As the middle son of a first-generation Italian-American employed as a firefighter and a stay-at-home mom who helped support her family as a seamstress, he watched his family struggle to make ends meet and contributed to the household with whatever small jobs he could obtain.
 He learned early the values of hard work and respect for all people.
-Inspired by his father, who served 34 years in the Auburn Fire Department and lead the effort to unionize the department, and by his grandfather who, as Superintendent of the County Parks Department, helped to lead the restoration of Emerson Park on Owasco Lake, Rob comes to public service naturally.
+Inspired by his father, who served 34 years in the Auburn Fire Department and lead the effort to unionize the department, and by his grandfather who, as Superintendent of the County Parks Department, helped to lead the restoration of Emerson Park on Owasco Lake, Legislator Calarco comes to public service naturally.